culturedigitalskills/2024-digitisation-photogrammetry/episodes/photogrammetry-software.Rmd

 - you will be presented with the *"Reconstruction Successful page"*.
 Click **Finish**
 - Save the project in the same [folder](# Create a folder) created before.

-*"Once the camera orientation phase has been completed, the sparse point cloud will appear in the workspace as well as the oriented cameras identified by blue pyramids."* Now you can familiarize with the navigation of the 3d space and the interface.
-For example go to **Scene-> Bounding Box-> Edit Bounding box** and limit the created sparse cloud within the the bounding box.This will speed-up the process when creating the final mesh.
+*"Once the camera orientation phase has been completed, the sparse point cloud will appear in the workspace as well as the oriented cameras identified by blue pyramids."* Now you can familiarize yourself with the navigation of the 3d space and the interface.
+For example, go to **Scene-> Bounding Box-> Edit Bounding box** and limit the created sparse cloud within the bounding box.
+This will speed up the process when creating the final mesh.

 ![*Sparse Point Cloud*](https://data.d4science.org/shub/E_dEtEY3RCZFYyVjMxMjNrOEcvYUxyUENieHpZZUdWc0g1TEVVVUtUTFhWTTRXZ0JON21tRkVKN2ZCREVjcFRxcA==)

-### Build dense cloud (optional)
+### Build a dense cloud (optional)
 The next step is to create a Dense PointCloud.
 For
 this: